JonJagger/cyber-dojo/readme.txt

 seconds.
 If no animals press the [test] button during those 60 seconds the column will contain no traffic-lights at all (instead it will contain a single dot and be very thin).
-When this is not checked the traffic-lights of different animals are not vertically aligned.
+When not checked the traffic-lights of different animals are not vertically aligned.

 Diff-Review